 K-12 School Library Media Licensure Admissions

 This 29 credit-hour course of study leads to a multi-age licensure in school library media.
-This program prepares graduates to work in school libraries only and incorporates courses from Library and Information Science and Instructional Technology.
-Upon completion of the program students are qualified to sit for a state exam and apply for licensure.
+This program prepares students to work in school libraries only and incorporates courses from the School of Library and Information Science and Instructional Technology.
+Upon completion of the program, students are qualified to sit for a state exam and apply for licensure.

 For more information, visit the K-12 School Librarianship page.

 Applicants outside of Ohio should contact their state’s Board of Education for any unique requirements.

 Licensure-Only Admissions Procedures

 - Official Transcripts: Request an official transcript from each college/university in which nine (9) semester hours or more were earned, except for Kent State University.

 - Online Graduate Non-Degree Application: Applicants are required to create an account, which allows them to save the application and track the progress of materials submitted via the application system.
 The online application will indicate "Kent Campus" for all Kent, Columbus and online students.
 Licensure is offered through the College of Communication and Information.

 To select the correct non-degree application, enter the following: